 securementSignatureParts property controls which part of the message shall be signed.
 The value of this property is a list of semi-colon separated element names that identify the elements to sign.
-The general form of a signature part is $\{\}$ {namespace}Element2.
+The general form of a signature part is {}{namespace}Element [4: The first empty brackets are used for encryption parts only.].
 The default behavior is to sign the SOAP body.